Small businesses need smart tools to be able to find success – here are some of the top live stream tools to help your business connections.

 Google Hangouts is a great option for small businesses who need a streaming platform for internal team announcements and collaboration.
 It’s free for most users and can allow up to ten users to broadcast simultaneously.
 It’s proven to be a good tool for when broadcasting needs to be a 2-way environment and is useful for training, workshops, team status updates, and department reviews.

 Vimeo, the video platform, has a live broadcasting feature that offers professional-quality streaming for businesses.
 While it’s not free – about $75 dollars per month – it’s a good option for businesses that want their feed to be accessible in a high-quality format across all devices.

 Facebook and Instagram Live

-Facebook Live, as well as Instagram Live (which Facebook owns) is proving to be a truly useful tool for businesses to need to communicate with their audiences.
+Facebook Live, as well as Instagram Live (which Facebook owns), is proving to be a truly useful tool for businesses that need to communicate with their audiences.
 From product announcements to seminars to behind-the-scenes video content, Facebook Live has provided businesses with a Facebook account the ability to share content with their audiences where their audiences already spend a lot of time, meaning there’s no separate site to log into.
 Since it runs as part of the Facebook platform, it’s free.
-There’s also the bonus of the video being easily archived and easily re-accessed as part of the businesses Facebook page after the broadcast.
+There’s also the bonus of the video is easily archived and easily re-accessed as part of the business’s Facebook page after the broadcast.

 Live stream bought by Vimeo last year, is one of the original servers of live video streaming on a large scale.
 Because their focus is quality streaming services, they have a reputation for providing a quality product – as opposed to a convenient add-on to a product that users might already be engaging with.
 Live stream does offer a free trial for business users to ensure that it meets their need, but all their streaming services do have a monthly cost associated with them.